 Turn to Foote, Mielke, Chavez & O’Neil, LLC, for help with every aspect of your workers’ comp claim.
 We are a team of effective workers’ compensation claims attorneys with a record of successful initial claims and appeals.
 Every workers’ compensation case receives detailed scrutiny to determine whether a third-party liability case applies.
 If a manufacturer, subcontractor, or another person or entity other than the employer was negligent, we are prepared to bring a personal injury claim.
 Any financial resources obtainable through a third-party liability claim will be completely separate from — and in addition to — workers’ compensation benefits.

 We offer a free case evaluation to evaluate the merits of your on-the-job injury case and explain our services to help you get the benefits you are counting on.
 From offices in Chicago and Geneva, our firm provides complete claims services for injured workers filing in the Chicago metropolitan area and Northern Illinois.
-Call us at 630-232-7450 or contact the office by email or fax to schedule a free case evaluation with one of our experienced Chicago, Illinois, attorneys.
+Contact the office by phone, email, or fax to schedule a free case evaluation with one of our experienced Chicago, Illinois, attorneys.

-Consult With One Of Our Experienced Workers’ Compensation Lawyers
+Consult With One Of Our Experienced Geneva & Chicago Workers’ Compensation Lawyers

 Use our convenient email contact form to arrange a free case evaluation.
 Our office hours in Chicago and Geneva are from 8:30 a.m. to 5 p.m. weekdays.
 Evening and weekend appointments may be available by special arrangement.
 If you cannot travel to our offices, we are often able to meet with you in your home, hospital room, office or another convenient location.